andreabradpitto/Experimental-robotics-laboratory/assignment3/other/mainpage.md

 - the blue line is the current goal of the robot (does not apply to the Find state)
 - the green line is the local navigation plan
 - the yellow line is the global navigation plan
-- the blue segmentss (and the green spheres, not shown here) are the elements used by the exploration algorithm (only applies to the Find state)
+- the blue segments and the green spheres (not shown here) are the elements used by the exploration algorithm (only applies to the Find state)
 - the two white squares, centered on the robot, are the local and global costmaps

-The computed world map is acquired by reading from the `map` topic, which is published by the [gmapping](http://wiki.ros.org/gmapping) laser-based [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) algorithm.
+The computed world map is acquired by reading from the `/map` topic, which is published by the [gmapping](http://wiki.ros.org/gmapping) laser-based [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) algorithm.
 It relies on the laser scan data in order to chart the house walls.

 ---